junyuchen245/junyuchen245.github.io/_pages/about.md

 TEACHING
 ----
-I gave several guest lectures when I was TA for Medical Imaging Systems course, lecture recordings can be find here:
+I gave several guest lectures when I was a TA for Medical Imaging Systems course, some lecture recordings can be found here:

 <a href="https://youtu.be/Sk-IjeNy1aU">1.
 Physics of Nuclear Medicine</a>